MY TRAINING AND EXPERIENCE: THE COUNSELING SIDE

 What these experiences have taught me is that no one is immune to mental health issues; that any one person's problems are exactly as important as any one other person's problems, no matter who they are or where they're from; and that regardless of what your situation is, you always, always have the right to ask for help.

 I currently practice as a Licensed Professional Clinical Counselor and Certified Geek Therapist in Lakewood, OH.
 I'm fully trained in person-centered counseling through my graduate program, and I've also received training in Narrative Therapy and Acceptance & Commitment Therapy (ACT); these are some of the primary counseling approaches I use in my work with my clients.
 I primarily work with young adults who are dealing with identity concerns, anxiety, depression, survival of trauma, life transitions, and other stage-of-life related stressors.

 MY BELIEFS ABOUT LIFE, COUNSELING, AND HOW I WORK WITH MY CLIENTS

 2) Counseling is a collaborative process.
-You're more of an expert on your life and what's going on with you than I am; I know more about how to use counseling methods to help you solve your problems and improve your situation.
+You're way more of an expert on your life and what's going on with you than I am; I know a lot about how to use counseling methods to help you solve your problems and improve your situation.
 Between the two of us, if we work together we can make a great team.

 3) Counseling works best when it fits the needs of the person who's in counseling, so your treatment will be your treatment, not some generic plan that looks like it was copypasted from Wikipedia.
 Even if you've been told you have mental health diagnoses like generalized anxiety disorder or major depressive disorder, those may be important but they're just a few parts of the Story Of You - definitely not the whole story.
 I want to help YOU, not just bits and pieces of you.